 Symbol of Southern Arizona

-The carnegiea gigantea or giant saguaro cactus is the symbol of the state of Arizona and the Sonoran Desert, and the Saguaro blossom is Arizona's official state flower.
+The carnegiea gigantea or giant saguaro cactus is the symbol of the state of Arizona, the Sonoran Desert and the Southwest.
+The saguaro blossom is Arizona's official state flower.
 In early writings, most often the traditional spelling of saguaro was sahuaro.
 Saguaro is pronounced (Sa-Wah-ro.)
-Since the Saguaro must grow in desert lowlands with elevations below 3,500 feet, saguaros can be found in Southern California, Southern Arizona and Northern Mexico.
+Since the saguaro must grow in desert lowlands with elevations below 3,500 feet, saguaros can be found in Southern California, Southern Arizona and Northern Mexico.

-Mule deer, big horn sheep, pack rats and mice eat the flesh of the Saguaro and birds such as the Gila Woodpeckers drill holes called boots into Saguaros for nests.
-Tiny elf owls, bats and a number of other birds and insects make their homes in the Saguaro.
-A Saguaro can reseal itself to prevent water loss.
-The Saguaro is a protected cactus and it is illegal to move a Saguaro without the proper permit.
-The Arizona Department of Transportation has been relocating Saguaros for the last 20 years, when they have built new roads, and according to an article in The Arizona Republicon May 19, 2011, 71% of the Saguaros that were relocated have survived.
-One of the "secrets" of successful transplanting was not to plant the Saguaros too deep.
-For many years, frost, drought, vandals and thieves and the rapid growth of housing developments all destroyed Saguaros, but now an invasion of non native grasses which deplete the water around Saguaros and create fuel for wildfires, and the wildfires are one of the biggest threats to Saguaros
+Saguaros are not on the endangered list yet, but they are threatened from several factors.
+Mule Deer, big horn sheep, pack rats and mice eat the flesh of the saguaro, and birds such was the Gila Woodpeckers drill holes called boots into Saguaros for nests.
+Tiny elf owls, varieties of bats and a number of other birds and insects make their homes in saguaros.
+Saguaros are protected and it is illegal to move a saguaro without a proper permit.
+The Arizona Department of Transportation has been successfully moving saguaros when they have built new roads, with about a 71% survival rate.
+One of the secrets of relocating a Saguaro is not to plant too deep.

 Oldest Saguaro Thought to be 150 Plus Years has Fallen